 Some events have specific rules about whether children can participate, and we‘ll make sure advertising for those events is age appropriate.

 If you have provided us with your postal address we may contact you to let you know about the progress towards our charitable objectives and/or to ask for donations or other support.
-We will seek your consent to contact you via email, telephone, text/SMS.
-Our forms have clear emarketing preference questions and we include information on how to opt out when we send you marketing.
-If you don’t want to hear from us just let us know when you provide your data or contact us on 0131 465 5850 or email firstname.lastname@example.org
+We will always seek your consent to contact you via email, telephone, text/SMS for marketing or fundraising purposes.
+You can change your contact preferences at any time.
+Our forms also have clear emarketing preference questions and we will always include information on how to opt out when we send you marketing.

 Building profiles of supporters and targeting communications